rslater12/XUMM_PoS/README.md

 Using LibNFC libary to Emulate a forum-tag4 to enable communication between IOS App and the Adafruit PN532 Breakout Board using a FTDI cable directly to macOS.

-Currently trying to implement into NodeJS Project.
+Currently trying to implement into NodeJS Project, but will work as a standalone file is you run emulate-forum-tag4, will send an expired payload.

 XUMM Developer Account required.